YoinkBird/cyclesafe/report/report.md

   * convert human-readable descriptions for missing data to machine-readable datatype
     * This includes converting '0' for "missing" to 'np.nan' to prevent the modelling algorithms from evaluating it as a real value.
 This also improves runtime performance, as a proper null value is evaluated quicker than an integer representation (numpy knows not to evaluate np.nan, but can't know in advance whether an 'int' is '0' and therefore spends extra time to evaluate it)
     Caveat: This does not apply to data which is actually '0', only to cases when '0' represents a missing value.

+### Feature Implementation
+ABOUT: i.e. choose or create features for ABT
+proxy features
+Consider:
+data availability
+timing of data
+longevity of data

+@STUB: Then: how are new features created? e.g. impute mph, create binary categories, etc

 #### Construct required data (derived features, imputed values, etc) (@TODO: merge 'feature implementation' further above into this portion
 **Construct Required Data**